L-1A vs L-1B: Everything You Need to Know

 4. The candidate in question must have had one year of continuous employment with the foreign company in an executive, managerial, or specialized knowledge capacity, and must be coming to the U.S. to perform in a similar role.

-The L1A visa, for executive or managerial level employees, has its advantages, provided of course that the foreign candidate in question meets the requirements.
+The L1A visa, for executive or managerial level employees, has its advantages, provided of course that the foreign candidate in question meets the requirements, an important factor in the L1A vs L1B visa analysis.
 To qualify for an L1A visa or a grant of L1A status, as discussed, the foreign candidate must have been employed by an affiliated entity of the U.S. petitioning employer in an executive or managerial capacity.

-The key to establishing that the position in question is MANAGERIAL lies in the word itself: MANAGEMENT.
+The key to establishing that the position in question is MANAGERIAL lies in the word itself: MANAGEMENT, a central distinction in the L1A vs L1B visa evaluation.
 The foreign candidate must be able to show that he or she supervised employees at a high level, with wide discretion for decision-making, with only general supervision from higher ups in the company.

-The USCIS has taken to challenging evidence of managerial level positions, and for this reason when submitting an L1A petition, employers must carefully document evidence of a managerial level position.
+The USCIS has taken to challenging evidence of managerial level positions, and for this reason when submitting an L1A petition, employers must carefully document evidence of a managerial level position, especially when navigating L1A vs L1B visa standards.
 Such evidence can include organizational charts, performance reviews, copies of emails showing the foreign candidate operating at the managerial level, and any other applicable evidence.

-Another tremendously important facet of both the L1A and the L1B categories is the job description of the role, both for the intended role in the U.S. and the role of the candidate with the foreign affiliate employer.
+Another tremendously important facet of both the L1A and the L1B categories is the job description of the role, both for the intended role in the U.S. and the role of the candidate with the foreign affiliate employer, as this documentation plays a critical role in the L1A vs L1B visa determination.
 This job description becomes even more crucial for the L1B category, which is for specialized knowledge level employees.

-Specialized knowledge, as defined by USCIS, means either special knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures.
+Specialized knowledge, as defined by USCIS, means either special knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures, a definition that directly affects the L1A vs L1B visa classification.
 In plain English, then, specialized knowledge is an individual with a deeper understanding of the multinational company’s products, services, and methods of operation.

 As USCIS has taken to challenging the L1A managerial position, so too have they challenged employer’s claims of the vitality of specialized knowledge employees, even though for many companies it is much more efficient to internally transfer higher level employees with deeper understandings of the company’s working than to train new employees.